cloudmesh/cloudmesh-manual/docs/_sources/installation/quickstart.rst.txt

 ------------

 After you started cms you can issue a number of commands.
-The benefit of cloudmesh is that it is easy to switch betweeen clouds with the set command.
+The benefit of cloudmesh is that it is easy to switch between clouds with the set command.
 After the set and specifying the cloud by name many commands will default to that cloud.
 The exception is the ``vm list`` command that lists by default all vms on all clouds.
 In addition the ``vm refresh`` command will also